SkylineCommunications/dataminer-docs/webservices/WS_v1/WS_Methods_v1/GetJobTemplates.md

 # GetJobTemplates

 Use this method to retrieve all the job templates available in the system.
 Can only be used in case there is only one job domain.
-Otherwise, use GetJobTemplatesV2 (see [GetJobTemplatesV2](xref:GetJobTemplatesV2)).
+Otherwise, use [GetJobTemplatesV2](xref:GetJobTemplatesV2).

 Available from DataMiner 9.6.6 onwards.